smeenka/foc-simple/examples/README.md

 # Storm32

 Connected to this board are 2 2804H small Gimbal motors.
-For feedback an as5600 magnetic encoder board is mounded on the back of the motor.
+For feedback an as5600 magnetic encoder board is mounted on the back of the motor.

 This board can be used as is.
 No modifications needed.
 For the shell tests one needs to solder a hc08 bluetooth module on the back.